dialpad/dialtone-legacy/docs/utilities/interactivity/resize.md

 ---
 title: Resize
-desc: Utilities for controlling the resize of an element.
+description: Utilities for controlling the resize of an element.
 ---

 ## Usage